-Size, location, depth, vascularity and compressibility can all be assessed on ultrasound.
+Size, location, depth, vascularity, and compressibility can all be assessed on ultrasound.
 Deep lesions/masses will require CT or MRI referral.

-US guided FNA service is currently available at the NDH.
-US guided core biopsy for suspected lymphoma should be directed to the Freeman Hospital X ray dept.
+US guided FNA service is no longer available at the NDH.
+In addition, any US guided core biopsies for suspected lymphoma should be directed to the Freeman Hospital X ray dept.